mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/4C/03_fluid_solid_interaction/README.md

 - how to solve the arising linear system with direct and iterative solvers;
 - how to interpret the results (pressure wave propagation in an elastic tube).

+Therefore, the tutorial will guide you through the process of creating a 4C input file from scratch.
+For comparison, a working input file `solution.4C.yaml` is part of this tutorial, though it is highly recommended to only consult it in case of severe difficutlties.

 ## Problem description

 The system consists of a straight, thin-walled solid tube (length $\ell = 5 cm$, outer radius $r_o = 0.6 cm$, inner radius $r_i = 0.5 cm$) that is filled with fluid.
 The solid tube is fully clamped at both ends.
 Both solid and fluid are initially at rest.